 Suggested Cafés: Luscious Food Store and Servo

-Stay on track…find this walk’s map and directions guide (GS-019 Te Atatu Peninsula) and other walk self-guides at our Walks Store.
+Stay on track…find this walk’s map and directions guide (GS-019 Te Atatu Peninsula) and other walk self-guides at our Walks Store and our Book Store (“Coastal Part One” and “Best of the West“).

-Posted in Auckland Coastal Walks, Auckland Nature Walks, Auckland Wetland walks, Flat walks in Auckland, Walks in Auckland West
+Posted in Auckland Coastal Walks, Auckland Nature Walks, Auckland Wetlands and Waterways, Flat walks in Auckland, Walks in Auckland West

 Tagged Abundant Wildlife, Auckland Harbour, Bird Life, Boardwalks, Cafes, Dogs, Dotterel, Flat Shoes, Food Store, Foreshore, Godwit, Gulls, Harbour Bridge, Heavy Rain, Herons, High And Low Tides, Level 6, Level Paths, Natural Habitat, New Zealand Tv, Oystercatchers, Peninsula, Picnic, Puddles, Pushchairs, Refreshments, Running Shoes, Salt Marsh, Servo, Shore Birds, Sky Tower, Sugar Factory, Terns, Tv Series, Walks, Wetlands